hazelcast/hazelcast-python-client/README.md

 Private key of the `certfile` can be set using the `keyfile`.
 This option should point to the absolute path of the private key file for the client certificate in the PEM format.

 If this option is not set, private key will be taken from `certfile`.
-In this case, `cerfile` should be in the following format.
+In this case, `certfile` should be in the following format.

 ```
 -----BEGIN RSA PRIVATE KEY-----